mccanne/sharkfest/README.md

 * A comprehensive _type system_ embedded in the data itself
 * First-class types for "types as values"
-* Entities adapt to data types
+* Entities in the Zed system adapt to data types
     * instead of being constrained by a rigid set of schemas

 And what if _policy_ was enabled by the flexible Zed _type system_